CACI-IMG/ForecasterDocs/user-guide/Data/Data-Importers.md

 ##### Excel Importer
-Once the user has selected MS Excel – Import from the Data – Data Importers ribbon, the Excel Importer will open.
+Once you've selected MS Excel – Import from the Data – Data Importers ribbon, the Excel Importer will open.

 ![Excel Import Wizard - Welcome](imgs/ExcelImportWizard_Welcome.png)

-By clicking on Next, the user will be able to insert the relevant path and file name of the Excel file (using Browse button).
+By clicking on Next, you will be able to insert the relevant path and file name of the Excel file (using Browse button).
 By leaving the Suggest Data Types box ticked, the application will automatically define data types for each column.

 ![Excel Import Wizard - Parameters](imgs/ExcelImportWizard_Parameters.png)